-We compensate for our CO2 emissions per compliance with the Gold Standard, purchasing VERs (verified emission rights) through the Climate Neutral Group.
-These rights are endorsed with the highest ranking from the Dutch government and World Wildlife Fund.
+We compensate for our CO2 emissions per compliance with the Gold Standard, purchasing Verified Emission Reduction (VER) certificates through the Climate Neutral Group.
+These rights are endorsed with the highest ranking from the Dutch Government and World Wildlife Fund.

 We also compensate for CO2 emissions from employee use of public transport in their daily commutes.

 FMO offeres all employees an online course on the IFC Performance Standards, which guide our Environmental and Social Policy and offer insight into the sustainability aspects of our investment activities.
 Our intranet also offers resources to promotes sustainable living, working and travel practices – both in our professional and private lives.